Welcome to today's edition of the Rush 24-7 podcast.

 They don't do that.

-They go to this wacko hack George Soros funded website to get the version of what was said on the Bennett Show or this show or anything else, and then they go to town with it.
+They go to this wacko hack George Soros-funded website to get the version of what was said on the Bennett show or this show or anything else, and then they go to town with it.

-And it's it's an operation set up to do just this because they're paranoid and scared to death of the triumph of the new media over the old media and the destruction of their monopoly.
+And it's an operation set up to do just this because they're paranoid and scared to death of the triumph of the new media over the old media and the destruction of their monopoly.

-Because we're not gonna let each other hang out to dry on something like this.
+And that's where they are continuing to work, and that's where they fail because we're not going to let each other hang out to dry on something like this.

-So what started all this was a call from some guy in Sarasota, Florida, who said to Bennett, I noticed the national media they talk a lot about the loss of revenue, the inability of the government to fund Social Security.
+So what started all this was a call from some guy in Sarasota, Florida, who said to Bennett, I noticed the national media, they talk a lot about the loss of revenue, the inability of the government to fund Social Security.

-And I was curious, and I've read some articles in recent months here that you know the abortions that have happened since Roe v.
+And I was curious, and I've read some articles in recent months here that, you know, abortions that have happened since Roe v.
+Wade, the lost revenue for the people who've been aborted during that 30-something years, you know, you could fund Social Security as we know it today.

-There's a book, Freakonomics about this very subject.
+There's a book, Freakonomics, about this very subject.

-Uh, you know, what would federal tax receipts be if those people had not been aborted and were now alive and working and paying taxes and producing income and all that.
+You know, what would federal tax receipts be if those people had not been aborted and were now alive and working and paying taxes and producing income and all that.

 That's the argument.